Why is Succession Planning Important?

 6. Implement the plan.

 Succession planning is largely about people, but a variety of documents and funding mechanisms are also important.
-For instance, buy-sell agreements that describe how business ownership will transition are often used in closely-held companies.
+For instance, buy-sell agreements that describe how business ownership will transition are often used in closely held companies.
 This document also defines who will sell, who will buy and the terms of the sale.
 Buy-sell agreements may call for owners to buy each other’s interests, for the business to buy back owners’ interest, or may specify further options for succession.
-Life insurance is often included in buy-sell agreements.
-For instance, policy benefits can supply funds to buy the interests of deceased partners.
-Disability insurance is also often used for similar purposes.
-Both types of coverage may be acquired for key positions, including CEOs.

-A professional appraisal of the business' monetary value is also necessary.
+A professional appraisal of the business's monetary value is also necessary.
 This will proceed sale of the business (should that be part of the plan), as well as set parameters for the buy-sell agreement and insurance benefit amounts.

 7. Update the succession plan as needed.

-The last step is to keep the plan updated.
+Succession plans are dynamic.
+So, the last step is to keep the plan updated.
 Annual reviews are standard, but in fast-changing business environments or if performance goals are fluid, plans may need to be updated more often.

 -